verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 ## Commit Messages

-Commit messagaes are an important part of understanding the code base and it's history.
+Commit messages are an important part of understanding the code base and it's history.
 It is therefore *extremely* important to provide the following information in the commit message:

 * What is being changed?